cmogush/encryption_caeser_cipher/README.md

   * keyOneAlphabet - alphabet shifted by the key1.
   * keyTwoAlphabet - alphabet shifted by the key2.

-<b>CaesarDecrypt</b> - contains the following methods:
-* <b>decryptCaesar</b> - takes in an encrypted String and returns the decrypted message
-* <b>encrypt</b> - has one String parameter named input.
-This method returns a String that is the input encrypted using the two shifted alphabets.
-* <b>decrypt</b> - has one String parameter named input.
-This method returns a String that is the encrypted String decrypted using the key1 and key2 associated with this CaesarCipherTwo object.

 <b>TestCaeserCipherTwo</b> - class to test the CaeserCipherTwo.
 Contains the following methods:
 * <b>countChars</b> - helper method to find the greatest occuring char in a String.
 * <b>indexOfMax</b> - calculates and return the index of the largest letter frequency.
 * <b>decrypt</b> - creates a CaesarCipher object in order to use the encrypt method.
+* <b>simpleTestsOriginal</b> -  read in a file as a String, create a CaesarCipherTwo object with keys 17 and 3, encrypt the String using the CaesarCipherTwo object, print the encrypted String, and decrypt the encrypted String using the decrypt method.
+* <b>breakCaesarCipher</b> - has one String parameter named input.
+This method figures out which keys were used to encrypt this message, then creates a CaesarCipherTwo object with that key and decrypt the message.
+* <b>simpleDecryptFileCommonLetter</b> - calls to breakCaesarCipher on the encrypted String to decrypt it automatically by determining the keys, and then print the decrypted String.

+## Conceptual Classes

 <b>WordPlay</b> - a class to transform words from a file into another form, such as replacing vowels with an asterix.
 Contains the following methods:
 * <b>isVowel</b> - has one Char parameter named ch.
 This method returns true if ch is a vowel (one of 'a', 'e', 'i', 'o', or 'u' or the uppercase versions) and false otherwise.